Configuration

 Full Example

-Complete example covering desktop plan, laptop AC/battery plans, and all three profile modes (overlay and fresh):
+Complete example covering desktop plan, laptop AC/battery plans, notification icons, sleep hooks, and both profile modes (overlay and fresh):

 # This file was auto-generated by Stasis on first run